 ZLAP adopts principles and tools used by the Zurich Group in relation to internal controls, with adaptation to local requirements.
-ZLAP's internal control system covers operational processes across all areas of the business.
+ZLAP's internal control system covers operational processes across all areas of the business as managed through the local RCSA framework and the Group Internal Controls Integrated Framework ('ICIF').
+ZLAP's internal control system also include the Internal Controls over Financial Reporting ('ICFR') and Controls over Economic Capital and Solvency ('CECS') frameworks which are used to mitigate the risk of financial reporting errors.

-Accountability for each control lies with a senior executive in ZLAP and delegation of responsibility follows a transparent approach subject to governance rules (e.g. control delegate must have sufficient knowledge to perform the control).
+Accountability for each control lies with management in ZLAP and delegation of responsibility follows a transparent approach subject to governance rules (e.g. control delegate must have sufficient knowledge to perform the control).
 The certification process, attesting to the implementation and effectiveness of controls, is managed via the Zurich Group's Risk and Control Engine ('RACE') tool.